iluvjava/Maths/AMATH 501/Vector Calculus/The Gradient.md

 Note:

-The proof is not trivial, and for more info about taking the gradient of funciton in another curvilinear space, check out: [[Curvilinear Gradient]]
+The proof is not trivial, and for more info about taking the gradient of function in another curvilinear space, check out: [[Curvilinear Gradient]]